The Debate About Natives

 When we define a plant as native, we must consider not only its geographical range, but also where it grows in that range, and under what conditions.
 An American native plant may not thrive in gardens across the continent any more than a plant from Europe or Japan will.

 My Minnesota garden is near the border of USDA Hardiness Zone 3 (–40°F), with regular winter temperatures down to –30°F. South Georgia gardeners in Zone 8 (10°F) seldom see temperatures much below freezing.
-Bloodroot (Sanguinaria canadensis), a perennial wildflower, is native throughout most of the eastern deciduous -forest province (main article image), but it doesn’t grow in every forest in this province.
+Bloodroot (Sanguinaria canadensis), a perennial wildflower, is native throughout most of the eastern deciduous forest province, but it doesn’t grow in every forest in this province.
 It thrives in the rich soils of moist woods, alongside streams, and in bottomlands under a canopy of mature trees.
 But, planted in the wrong site, bloodroot will languish.

 Gardeners Can Cause a Crisis